chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 ---
 <br><br>
 __Self-serving bias__
-Another thing that often causes folly and ruin is the "self-serving bias," often subconscious, to which we' re all subject.
+Another thing that often causes folly and ruin is the "self-serving bias," often subconscious, to which we're all subject.
 You think that "the true little me" is entitled to do what it wants to do.
 For instance, why shouldn't the true little me get what it wants by overspending its income?

-Of course you also want to get self-serv ing bias out of your mental routines.
+Of course you also want to get self-serving bias out of your mental routines.
 Thinking that what's good for you is good for the wider civilization, and rationalizing foolish or evil conduct, based on your subconscious tendency to serve yourself, is a terrible way to think.
 And you want to drive that out of yourself because you want to be wise not foolish, and good not evil.
 You also have to allow, in your own cognition and conduct, for the self-serving bias of everybody else, because most people are not going to be very successful at removing such bias, the human condition being what it is.
 If you don't allow for self-serving bias in the conduct of others, you are, again, a fool.
 ---
 <br><br>
 __On finding counterhypothesis__